by Susan Flantzer

 The South Ambulatory of Westminster Abbey, to the right of the main altar, where Katherine is buried

 Katherine did have some kind of illness during the spring of 1257, that resulted in her death on May 3, 1257, when she was three and a half years old.
 Her parents King Henry III and Queen Eleanor deeply mourned her death and were emotionally distraught.
 Katherine was buried in the south ambulatory between the Chapel of Edward the Confessor and the Chapel of St. Benedict, to the right of the main altar at Westminster Abbey in London, England.
 In 1042, King Edward the Confessor began rebuilding St. Peter’s Abbey to provide himself with a royal burial church, the first Westminster Abbey.
-Construction of the second and present church was begun in 1245 by Katherine’s father King Henry III who selected the site for his burial.
+Construction of the second and present church began in 1245 by Katherine’s father King Henry III who selected the site for his burial.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.